OceanDataTools/openrvdas/local/usap/README.md

 Note that each of these configurations has some network stuff specific to the machine in question (specifically the machine's UDP broadcast address) **and may not work on your newly-built machine**.
 To create a configuration for your machine, see "Creating your own cruise definitions," below, then come back to this point in the document.

-Whichever machine you're working on, you'll need to scp the appropriate file to your local machine so that the browser's file picker can load it. _There's a_[_feature request to replace the current file loader with a server-side file loader_](https://github.com/davidpablocohn/openrvdas/issues/145)_, which will both simplify loading and close the gaping security hole of allowing an authenticated user to run an arbitrary config which could, if they wanted, read/write/delete any file on the server that user rvdas had access to._
+Whichever machine you're working on, you'll need to scp the appropriate file to your local machine so that the browser's file picker can load it. _There's a [feature request to replace the current file loader with a server-side file loader](https://github.com/davidpablocohn/openrvdas/issues/145), which will both simplify loading and close the gaping security hole of allowing an authenticated user to run an arbitrary config which could, if they wanted, read/write/delete any file on the server that user rvdas had access to._

 Once you have identified a cruise definition to use, it may also be worth opening another terminal, logging in as rvdas, going to /opt/openrvdas and starting a listener on port 6224 to monitor the raw logger output: